MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailContact.md

 # New-MailContact

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the New-MailContact cmdlet to create a mail-enabled contact.

-!!!
-Exchange Server 2013

-This cmdlet is available in on-premises Exchange and in the cloud-based service.
-Some parameters and settings may be exclusive to one environment or the other.

-Use the New-MailContact cmdlet to create a mail-enabled contact.

-!!!
-Exchange Server 2016, Exchange Online, Exchange Online Protection

 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the New-MailContact cmdlet to create mail contacts.